startino/futino/apps/startino/src/documentation/blog/2024-10-14-stop-looking-for-problems-that-dont-exist.md

 ---
 title: soon-to-be founders, stop looking for problems that don’t exist

-description: The hype and fraudulent concept of a “software as a subscription” has stolen the opportunity that future founders might’ve had.
+description: A critique of entrepreneurs focusing on SaaS models before identifying real problems.
+Emphasizes a problem-first approach and solving one's own issues as a starting point for successful entrepreneurship.

 date: 2024-10-14